khlong189/nyc_citybike_tracking_forecast/README.md

 To compare the performance of the staging and production models, we examined the residuals data until the ground truth data was available.
 Based on the residuals plot, the code was designed to promote the staging model to production when deemed appropriate.

-The following image depicts the forecast that was made to understand demand at a particular station
+The following image depicts the forecast that was made to understand demand at a particular station.
 <p align="center">
 <img src="https://github.com/khlong189/nyc_citybike_tracking_forecast/blob/main/img/res.png" width="600" height="150"/>
 </p>